 Wine Grape Harvest

 Wineries like Eola Hills and Patton Valley offer picnic reservations with gourmet food, paired wines and checkered blankets provided.
-Treat yourself to Domaine Drouhin’s Passeport du Monde dinner series (limiting capacity to ensure social distancing), or harvest grapes for the 2020 estate vintage at Domaine Divio’s exclusive Ban des Vendanges event.
+Treat yourself to Domaine Drouhin’s Passeport du Monde dinner series, or harvest grapes for the 2020 estate vintage at Domaine Divio’s exclusive Ban des Vendanges event.
 Bring your camera to Hood River’s Viento tasting room that overlooks the legacy vineyard or to the orchard-surrounded Wy’East Vineyards, which grows grapes on east-facing slopes best viewed in the cool morning sun.
 Mt.
 Hood’s first winery, cidery and brewery in one, The Grateful Vineyard offers tastings by appointment with a stunning backdrop of the mountain and a farm stand for to-go treats.
 Fall colors linger in Southern Oregon, where you can drink in views of yellowing leaves at DANCIN Vineyards along the Bear Creek Wine Trail and Wooldridge Creek on the Applegate Valley Wine Trail, among others.
 Outside Portland, the Vineyard & Valley Tour Route is a feast for the eyes.

 At the southern base of Mt.
-Hood in Eagle Creek, Philip Foster Farm — a historic homestead that showcases life on the Oregon Trail — is temporarily open for private tours, camps and events in 2020.
+Hood in Eagle Creek, Philip Foster Farm — a historic homestead that showcases life on the Oregon Trail — is temporarily open for private tours, camps and events.
 Schedule a visit to celebrate the 175th anniversary of Barlow Road and see their vegetable plot, where they grow produce that pioneers would have grown 175 years ago.
 Here are two pioneer recipes for inspiration, used with permission from Philip Foster Farm from an 1832 cookbook called “The American Frugal Housewife: Dedicated to Those Who Are Not Ashamed of Economy,” by Lydia Child — posted below, verbatim.

 Cider cake is very good, to be baked in small loaves.
 One pound and a half of flour, half a pound of sugar, quarter of a pound of butter, half a pint of cider, one teaspoonful of pearlash; spice to your taste.
 Bake till it turns easily in the pans.
 I should think about half an hour.